theochem/horton/doc/download_and_install_linux.rst

     :
     : --

-Download and Installation on Linux (Fedora and Ubuntu)
+Download and installation on Linux (Fedora and Ubuntu)
 ######################################################